WHEN: October 2018

 The mobile site has been changed to be more similar to scrolling sites

-like Instagram: the image and the title are the only two elements in
+like Instagram: the image and the title are the only two elements in the

-clutter and give a simpler mobile aesthetic.
+reduce clutter and give a simpler mobile aesthetic.

-If the user wants to read the article, they’ll click the image (much like
+If the user wants to read the article, they’ll click the image (much

-Youtube’s interface).
+like Youtube’s interface).

-Text scales according to screen size (but becomes slightly proportionally
+Text scales according to screen size (but becomes slightly

-larger on mobile) to enhance readability across devices.
+proportionally larger on mobile) to enhance readability across devices.

-The logo on desktop sites is stuck to the top left, alongside the banner, to serve as
+The logo on desktop sites is stuck to the top left, alongside the

-are also stuck to the right on desktop for easy and consistent access.
+social media icons are also stuck to the right on desktop for

-On mobile, these elements are placed just below the navigation tabs so they’re visible.
+just below the navigation tabs so they’re visible.

 Contact info is often found at the bottom of mobile sites, so the social

 media icons have been moved to the bottom in the mobile layout.
+Overall,

-color for both title and image, with backgrounds of consecutive articles
+for both title and image, with backgrounds of consecutive articles

 alternating colors to help the user distinguish between articles.